cogtoolslab/cognitive-ai-benchmarking/experiments/README.md

 Directory to contain experiment code (e.g., HTML/CSS/JavaScript) for this project.

 To run the experiment, run `node app.js --gameport PORT` where PORT is the port number you want to use.
 If don't want to use the mongoDB backend (we recommend using the mongoDB backend), run `node app.js --gameport PORT --local_store`.
+This needs to be ran from the experiments folder (ie. do `cd experiments` before running this).
 Only one version of `app.js` needs to be run for all experiments.

 The experiments are called using `https://SERVER.TLD:PORT/experiment/index.html/